montagejs/montagejs.org/docs/tools-minit.md

     <pre>$ minit create:component -n <em>comp-name</em></pre>

-    This generates a new ui component—*comp-name.reel*, which contains the default HTML, CSS, and JS files—in the ui directory of the current application directory.
+    This generates a new ui component—*comp-name.mod*, which contains the default HTML, CSS, and JS files—in the ui directory of the current application directory.

 * To set up a local on-demand server for previewing the current project in the browser: